JoyZhang20/SRCL_Simu5G/README.md

-# SR-CL：Mobility-aware Seamless Service Migration and Resource Allocation in Multi-edge IoV Systems
+# SR-CL: Mobility-aware Seamless Service Migration and Resource Allocation in Multi-edge IoV Systems

-用于实现SR-CL的Simu5G仿真代码
+Simu5G simulation code for implementing SR-CL

-注意：此代码不能单独运行，您需要安装Simu5G仿真系统后将我们提供的代码覆盖到原始的代码以运行。
+Note: This code cannot be run alone.
+You need to install the Simu5G simulation system and overwrite the code we provide to the original code to run it.

-### 版本
+### Version

 win11